Samia Maimani

-Death
+Murder

 According to California State Police reports, Maimani was found suffocated in her apartment on 20 October 1997.
 Her body was found inside a broken refrigerator on the street.
 As indicated in the case file, the guard of the building in which Maimani lived was arrested based on crime scene fingerprints.
 The guard was sentenced to life imprisonment, although he denied his connection to the crime even after the verdict was issued.
 Maimani's furniture, money, jewelry, and medical research and patents had disappeared from her apartment.